 Baby Led Weaning Dinner Ideas for 9 Month Old

-- Pasta is of course always a favourite.
-We love adding in lentils to a pasta sauce like this one for an added iron, protein and fibre boost.
+4. Pasta is always a favourite around here.
+We love adding in lentils to a pasta sauce like this one for an added iron, protein and fibre boost or a combo of ground beef and lentils.

 Food modifications for 9 month baby